 Include Relevant Keywords

-Work primary and secondary keywords into the visible breadcrumb link text where it fits naturally.
+Incorporate primary and secondary keywords into the link text where they fit naturally.
 But avoid awkward over-optimization.

 Keep Trails Short

 Too many breadcrumbs lead to clutter.
 The ideal length is typically 3 to 5 links.
-More than 7 starts feeling excessive.
+More than 7 is excessive.
 Audit your site’s current trail lengths.

 Prominent Placement